pauleveritt/pycharm_companion/docs/tutorials/react_typescript/testing/index.rst

 .. tutorialstep::
     published: 2018-02-26 12:00
     duration: 2m04s
     excerpt: The Jest test runner integrates productively into PyCharm.
-Let's put it to work.
+Let's put it to work to adopt a test-first approach, including Enzyme for testing convenience.
     is_pro: True
     references:
         author: